parnett1/latest_chromedriver_op/README.md

 # Latest ChromeDriver

-"Latest ChromeDriver" is a module for python scripts in order to find the correct version of the ChromeDriver depending on Google Chrome version.
+The `latest_chromedriver` is a module for python scripts in order to find the correct version of the ChromeDriver depending on Google Chrome version.

 ## Purpose